raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 --- collapse ---
 ---
-title: Installing Astro Pi Replay Tool on Raspberry Pi OS
+title: Installing Astro Pi Replay Tool Thonny plug-in
 ---
 If you are on Raspberry Pi OS you will need to follow the instructions on how to configure Thonny to use a virtual environment on the [raspberrypi website](https://www.raspberrypi.com/documentation/computers/os.html#using-the-thonny-editor) before proceeding with the instructions below.